Quick access:

 Presumptions

 I’ve never really interacted with a robot.
 Nor have I ever understood a robot’s importance in our everyday lives.
-To be honest, mostly I think they’re just creepy… But maybe my perception of robots is about to change.
+To be honest, mostly I think they’re just creepy… Maybe my perception of robots is about to change.
 Before coming to the Goethe-Institut, Gilon was named Pepper by its creators at SoftBank Robotics, who put up quite a few videos of Pepper on their YouTube channel.
 After watching these videos, Gilon appears to me as not much more than a mobile stand for a tablet.
 But I’m committed to staying open-minded about the whole topic since this is just the second day of my internship and I haven’t even met Gilon in ‘person’ yet.

 There has to be a reason why humans are so obsessed with robots and why they are given so much importance in pop culture.
 There’s Marvin in “The Hitchhiker’s Guide to the Galaxy”, “Wall-E”, or “Iron Giant”, just to name a few.
 Robots are also present in German culture: The German band “Kraftwerk” wrote a song about them in the 70s and even had their own robots built for their live performance.